Environmental and Occupational Health

 Innovating for Healthier Environments and Safer Workplaces

-Over the past year, the Department of Environmental and Occupational Health (EOH) has built on its tradition of excellence while reaching exciting new milestones.
-The department has delivered transformative learning experiences, advanced critical knowledge areas, and developed real-world solutions that improve environmental and occupational health in a time of rapid change.
+In FY 2025, the Department of Environmental and Occupational Health (EOH) built on its tradition of excellence while reaching exciting new milestones.
+The department delivered transformative learning experiences, advanced critical knowledge areas, and developed real-world solutions that improve environmental and occupational health in a time of rapid change.
 From launching a multi-institutional climate and health exploratory center, to earning prestigious awards and residencies, to pioneering bold new research, the EOH community is at the forefront of tackling today’s most urgent environmental and occupational health challenges.

 BY THE NUMBERS